razorpay/razorpay-php/README.md

 - **Manually**

-Download the [latest release](https://github.com/razorpay/razorpay-php/releases) and then include `Razorpay.php` in your application, after which you can use the API as usual.
+Download the [latest release](https://github.com/razorpay/razorpay-php/releases). **You should download the `razorpay-php.zip` file**.
+Then include `Razorpay.php` in your application, after which you can use the API as usual.

 ## Docs